The D2C market in India is growing rapidly, with an estimated market size of $100 billion by 2025, according to a recent report by Data labs.

 Prior challenges included a lack of digital brand awareness, no defined online journey, irregular postings, and no past digital sales.
 To tackle the same, we conducted market research, developed creative ad copies and visuals, used targeting options on Facebook, Instagram, and Google, and implemented retargeting ads.
 Furthermore, we regularly monitored and optimized the campaign to overcome the challenges.

-The campaign achieved impressive results, including an ACOS of 0.7%, generating revenue, and increasing revenue through assisted conversions.
+The campaign achieved impressive results, including an ACOS of 0.7%, generating revenue through assisted conversions.
 It also boosted brand awareness and loyalty, with 50% more social media engagement and likes, and resulted in over 350 digital vehicle sales, meeting the primary objective of driving sales.

 KPIs and Techstack for TOFU